DaraOladapo/XamarinGraphSample/README.md

 So that I am able to get my graph API calls to work fine, I created an `ApplicationScopes` class that contains fields of strings.
 It looks something like the image below.
 This I will be using for my various scenarios.

 ![Application Scopes](/Images/ApplicationScopes.png)

+For more information on scopes and permission, visit this [link](https://docs.microsoft.com/en-us/graph/permissions-reference#mail-permissions).